Pippa Middleton Closes Company After Prince William Allegedly Expressed Fears It Could Embarrass Royal Family

 Pippa Middleton is reportedly in the process of closing up her publishing business after its profits drastically plummeted in just a span of one year.
-However, rumors suggest that Prince William may have influenced his sister-in-law’s decision to shut down the company as it could potentially “embarrass” the Royal Family.
+However, rumors suggest that Prince William may have influenced his sister-in-law’s decision to shut down the company as it could potentially “embarrass” the royal family.

 In a report by the Daily Mail, it has been revealed that the Duchess of Cambridge’s younger sister, Pippa, has decided to close her company, PXM Enterprises.
-According to the news site, Middleton’s venture managed her “publishing activities,” including a party-planning book Celebrate and writing for Waitrose magazine.
+According to the news site, Middleton’s venture managed her “publishing activities,” including the party planning book Celebrate and writing for Waitrose magazine.

 The outlet also alleged that Pippa already took the first step to shut down PXM by filing an application to have it removed from the register at Companies House.
 The move came just a week before accounts were due to be filed with the registrar.